LACMIP/emu/docs/_documentation/loans.md

 ## Care & Security
 Unless other arrangements have been agreed to in writing between NHMLAC and Borrower, Borrower will be responsible for the care, maintenance, security, and condition of the loan material throughout the period of the loan.
 No dissection, destructive analysis, molecular or isotopic sampling, alteration, restoration, conservation treatment, stabilization, cleaning, making of casts or molds or refurbishment of loan material may be undertaken without specific advance written approval of NHMLAC.
 Any labels associated with NHMLAC specimens, materials or artifacts may not be removed or altered by the Borrower without specific advance written approval of NHMLAC.

-Destructive analysis requests are asssessed on a case-by-base basis.
-In your request, please provide a clear description of the type of analysis to be performed, why it is necessary, and in what ways it will alter the requested specimen(s).
+**Note:** Please request approval for **destructive analyses** in writing, providing a clear description of **1)** each analysis to be performed, **2)** why they are necessary for your research, and **3)** in what ways they can or will alter the requested specimen(s).
 Analyses that completely destroy specimens will require the specimens to be deaccessioned, which may increase loan processsing time.
 Results of destructive analyses should be shared with LACMIP staff so this use history can be documented and archived.
 {: .notice--warning}

 Borrower must be able to locate NHMLAC’s material and allow NHMLAC’s inspection upon request, either by a museum representative or by providing a current photograph and condition documentation.
 Failure to do so could result in immediate termination and return of the loan, demand for restitution, and/or denial of future loan requests at the discretion of NHMLAC.
 NHMLAC must be notified of any change in location and storage of all materials on loan to Borrower.
 Any off-premises storage must first be approved by NHMLAC in writing.